Death of Layleen Polanco

 Layleen Xtravaganza Cubilette-Polanco was a 27-year-old Afro-Latina transgender woman who died at Rikers Island, New York City's main jail complex, on June 7, 2019, in solitary confinement after staff failed to provide her with medical care that could have saved her life for 47 minutes following an epileptic seizure.
 After a six-month investigation, the New York City Department of Investigation (DOI) and Bronx District Attorney Darcel Clark claimed that staff members were not responsible for Polanco's death.
-Records indicate that officers had extensive knowledge of Polanco's epilepsy, having already suffered multiple seizures at Rikers.
+Records indicate that officers had extensive knowledge of Polanco's epilepsy, she having already suffered multiple seizures at Rikers.

 A video of the incident revealed that multiple staff members knocked on Polanco's cell door and that she was unresponsive.
 In the presence of her unresponsive body, officers could be seen laughing.
 The DOI stated that officers thought Polanco was napping and that the laughter was unrelated.
 A wrongful death lawsuit was filed by David Shanies, the attorney for the Polanco family.
 Polanco's death reignited conversations about banning cash bail and pretrial detention.
 Melania Brown, Polanco's sister, and many others called for banning solitary confinement in New York City after Polanco's death.
-Polanco was the tenth black trans woman to die in 2019.